slightlyoff/AppInstallImprovements/README.md

-# AppInstallBanners
+# App Install Enhancement Proposals

-Web App Install Banners explainer/proposal
+This repository is home to a [set of proposals](blob/master/explainer.md) for improving the state of web and native app installability from browsers.